Scrawk/GPU-GEMS-Atmospheric-Scatter/README.md

 This is not impossible but would be quite fiddly to set up.
 You could of course set the atmosphere up like a normal sky dome and the ground as a normal flat terrain.
 Then have the shader rendering into a cube map for the sky.
 It would take a bit of reworking the shader but that's the standard method for these sorts of things.

-See [home page](https://www.digital-dust.com/single-post/2017/03/17/GPU-GEMS-to-Unity-Atmospheric-scattering) for more information.
+See [home page](https://www.digital-dust.com/single-post/2017/03/17/GPU-GEMS-to-Unity-Atmospheric-scattering) for more information and unity package download.

 ![Atmospheric scatter from space](https://static.wixstatic.com/media/1e04d5_ec89fa9257464c8ca6c27bb9417bbca9~mv2.jpg/v1/fill/w_585,h_585,al_c,q_80,usm_0.66_1.00_0.01/1e04d5_ec89fa9257464c8ca6c27bb9417bbca9~mv2.jpg)